 Candidate can check the given strategy to crack the entrance examination:

-Balance the Preparation: With 2 and half months left for the exam, it is necessary that the candidate should now strategise the preparation for the exam.
-Most of the time is is recommended to you to focus on the areas in which you have strong understanding and can easily score good marks.
+Balance the Preparation: With 2 and a half months left for the exam, it is necessary that the candidate should now strategize the preparation for the exam.
+Most of the time is recommended to you to focus on the areas in which you have the strong understanding and can easily score good marks.
 The distribution of questions in each section will be easy to moderate to difficult.
 If you have not balanced your preparation evenly, you will end up attempting the difficult question (with less probability of getting solved) than the easy ones in some other section (with more probability of getting solved).
 This will result in dragging your score down.

 Study Material: It is always advised to the candidate to study from only limited resources/ guides.